Years 8 – 12: navy blazer with school badge (see badge at top of this policy), to be worn every day.

 Students are permitted to wear one charity pin badge or ribbon on the lapel of their blazer. (e.g. breast cancer awareness, British Legion Poppy Appeal).
 These badges or ribbons must not display political emblems or football team colours/emblems.

-Students are only permitted to have natural hair colour.
+Students are only permitted to have hair coloured in a natural colour.
 Bright or extreme coloured dyes are not acceptable.
 Students may wear a simple plain band or a bobble to tie back their hair.

 No make-up for Years 8-10

 Make up in Years 11-14 should be kept to a minimum and be subtle

 NB: A supply of spare uniform is kept in the Student Hub.
 Pupils who are wearing incorrect items of uniform will be expected to wear these on a temporary basis.